Coromandel Coastal Walkway & Mountain Bike Track

 • track start location: see map below

-• km from town: 52km to Stony Bay, 63km to Fletcher Bay
+• km from Coromandel Town: 52km to Stony Bay, 63km to Fletcher Bay

 This stunning coastal walk between Fletcher Bay and Stony Bay crosses undulating farmland at the Fletcher Bay end (with orange bollards to guide your way).
 The rest of the track goes through coastal forest with views of pinnacles and Aotea/Great Barrier Island to the north and Cuvier (Repanga) Island to the east.
 It is part of an old bridle path formed by early pioneers to link the two bays.
-The track follows a generally easy gradient with a short, steep section into and out of Poley Bay (the only place along the track with access to the sea).
+The track follows a generally easy gradient, however the track is narrow in parts with steep dropoffs.
+If you suffer from vertigo or a fear of heights you may to reconsider walking the full track as you are able to walk as much of the track as you want then return to your vehicle.
+Poley Bay is the only place along the track with access to the sea.
 Swimming not advised as hazardous rocks.

-Track Description: You can start your walk from either the end of Fletcher Bay Rd, Fletcher Bay (63 km/105 min) or Stony Bay Rd, Port Charles (52 km/90 min) north of town.
-Travel is mostly on a gravel road.
+Track Description: You can start your walk from either the end of Fletcher Bay Rd, Fletcher Bay (63 km/105 min) or Stony Bay Rd, Port Charles (52 km/90 min) north of Coromandel Town .
+Travel is on a gravel road just past Colville.

 Walk or mountain bike between Fletcher Bay and Stony Bay (no dogs).
 The walking track is 7-hr/20-km return; Fletcher to Poley Bay 1 hr; Fletcher to Lookout 2 hr; Stony Bay to Lookout 1.5 hr.
 Toilets in campgrounds.